D.C. requiring COVID-19 shots for adults in schools, child care centers

 There is no option for testing out.

-“Our focus right now is on making sure our children stay in school, and the best way we can protect them, not knowing when all of them will be eligible for vaccination, is to keep every adult that they interact with vaccinated,” said Ms. Bowser during a COVID-19 briefing.
+“Our focus right now is on making sure our children stay in school, and the best way we can protect them, not knowing when all of them will be eligible for vaccination, is to keep every adult that they interact with vaccinated,” Ms. Bowser said during a COVID-19 briefing.
 “That’s what the science tells us.
 That’s what employers all over this country are moving toward.
 And that is where we will be.”

 City officials also said that all student-athletes ages 12 and older must get inoculated after Nov.
 1 to participate in school-based sports.